 —St. Theophan the Recluse wrote at the end of the nineteenth century, “Do you know what bleak thoughts I have?
 And they are not unfounded.
 I meet people who are numbered among the Orthodox, who in spirit are Voltairians, naturalists, Lutherans, and all manner of free-thinkers.
 They have studied all the sciences in our institutions of higher education.
 They are not stupid nor are they evil, but with respect to the Church they are good for nothing.
 Their fathers and mothers were pious; the ruin came in during the period of their education outside of the family homes.
 Their memories of childhood and their parents’ spirit keeps them within certain bounds.
 But what will their own children be like?
 What will restrain them within the needed bounds?
 I draw the conclusion from this that in one or two generations our Orthodoxy will dry up.”
 St. John of Kronstadt and St. Ignatius (Brianchininov) as well as the great Russian writers also shouted about the coming catastrophe.
 What, in your view, caused their alarm, their presentiment of the coming catastrophe?
 After all, Rus’, Russia can probably serve as a worthy example of courageous and Christian endurance of all kinds of material hardships.
 What caused our saints to speak with such sorrow about the coming times?

 —Those are the very Russian saints I meant when I spoke about those who were alarmed over the fate of Russian Orthodoxy.
 I would also add the Optina Elders, and the majority of our famous Slavophiles.
 Their alarm was based precisely on the ability to draw lessons from bitter historical examples of both Old Testament and Christian periods, including those sad pages of our history that are connected with internecine wars between Russian princes and the Time of Troubles.
-We have to admit, albeit with great regret, that the larger part of Russian prerevolutionary society did not listen to the alarming warnings of our spiritual giants, which only goes once again to show the truth of the famous maxim, “A profit is not known in his own country.”
+We have to admit, albeit with great regret, that the larger part of Russian prerevolutionary society did not listen to the alarming warnings of our spiritual giants, which only goes once again to show the truth of the famous maxim, “A prophet is not known in his own country.”

 I can’t but agree that truly, Russia has many times been an example of steadfast Christian carrying of a heavy cross, when it was beset with all kinds of material adversities and hardships.
 But this fact could in no way ease the alarm of our saints, who sorrowfully foretold the coming times.
 This is because they sorrowed and were alarmed not over defects in the Russian character, such as, let’s say, faint-heartedness, weak will, or cowardice, but over the people’s faithfulness to Christ and His teaching.
 It is in this that they saw the Russian Orthodox person’s main calling.
 And the disregard for this calling increasing with each generation made them sorrow over what was to come.